Book Consultation

 Choosing

-Choosing between a compilation and a review depends on what your business really needs.
+Identifying whether you need a compilation or a review depends on what your business really needs.
 A compilation gives statements with no assurance, good for internal use or simple lender requests.
 A review gives limited assurance through analytical checks and inquiry, which gives more confidence.
-Think about who will use the statements, the rules under CSRS 4200 and CSRE 2400, what your lender accepts, and the cost.
+Think about who will use the statements, the rules under CSRS 4200 and CSRE 2400, and what your lender accepts.

 Identify Who Will Read Your Statements

 Different users want different things.
-Lenders want proof the business is solid and often ask for a review.
+Lenders want proof the business is solid and sometimes ask for a review.
 CRA auditors look for accurate tax information in accountant-prepared statements.
-Management needs quick reports for decisions, and a compilation often works when budgets are tight.
+Management needs quick reports for decisions, and a compilation often works well.
 Buyers in a business sale want reliable documents showing steady performance and usually prefer a review or an audit.
-Knowing who reads your numbers helps you pick the right report while staying ready for the CRA.
+Knowing who reads your numbers helps you land on the right report while staying ready for the CRA.

 Our Actual Experience

-An owner planning to sell within two years asked for the cheapest option.
-We explained a buyer would likely want a review, so starting one early would help the sale.
+An owner planning to sell within two years asked what the buyer would expect.
+We explained a buyer would likely want a review and gave them a referral to a Registered public accountant early.
 Looking ahead saved a scramble later.
 Figures changed for privacy.

 Assess Lender and Stakeholder Requirements

 Lenders set rules about financial statements.
-Many Canadian banks want a compilation or, increasingly, a review before lending.
+Many Canadian banks want a compilation or, in some cases, a review before lending.
 Missing their standard can slow or stop an approval because they need proof of your year-end numbers.
 Investors and partners may also want a certain assurance level depending on risk.
 Ask your lender early which formats they accept, so you do not redo the work.

 RequirementCompilation ReportReview EngagementImpact